NGC4414/DLNLP_assignment_24-SN20006262/README.md

   - `README.md`: this file.

-  - `environment.yml` : file that contains all the libraries used and their versions.
+  - `environment.yml` : file that contains all libraries used and their versions.
 This is a .yml file because the project was run using a conda virtual environment.

 # Folder A: Book-genre classification task

 ## Folder files
-- `data_preprocessing_A.py`: file used to run the menu for task A
+- `data_preprocessing_A.py`: file containing various pre-processing functions
-- `menuA.py`: file that contains all the functions that execute task A
+- `menuA.py`: file used to run the menu for task A
-- `modelA.py`: file used in order to accept relative paths
+- `modelA.py`: file used for model training functions
-- `models`: should contain the pretrained models `roberta_f.bin`, `roberta_sm.bin`, `albert.bin`, however these were over the file limit therefore follow the instructions in the readmeA.md on how to access and download these files.
+- `models`: this folder should contain the pretrained models `roberta_f.bin`, `roberta_sm.bin`, `albert.bin`, however these were over the file limit therefore follow the instructions in the readmeA.md on how to access and download these files.
     - `readmeA.md`: contains instructions on how to download the pretrained models

-## Menu
+## TAsk A Menu

     ##################################
     ----------------EDA---------------
     1. EDA - Exploratory Data Analysis
     -------------Baseline-------------
-    2. Naive Bayes classifier
+    2. Multinomial Naive Bayes classifier
     --------------RoBERTa-------------
     4. RoBERTa (pre-trained) - full dataset
     5. RoBERTa (pre-trained) - sampled dataset